 The Two Types of Vaginal Rejuvenation

-Vaginoplasty or Vaginal Rejuvenation Surgery is the Tightening and Rejuvenation of the Vagina
+Vaginoplasty (or Vaginal Rejuvenation Surgery) is the Tightening and Rejuvenation of the Vagina

 Vaginoplasty is a vaginal surgery aimed at tightening lax muscles to achieve a narrower and tighter vaginal canal and smaller opening.
-A widening of the vaginal area is often as a result of aging or childbirth.
-As a result, you may experience reduced sexual pleasure due to reduced friction during intercourse.
+A widening of the vaginal area is often a result of aging or childbirth.
+Therefore, you may experience reduced sexual pleasure due to reduced friction during intercourse.
 This procedure typically takes about 60 minutes and can be done under general anesthesia or a local anesthesia with some sedation.
 By using a laser devise, greater precision can be achieved with minimal incisions.

-Labiaplasty or Vaginal Cosmetic Surgery is the Reduction and Beautification of the Labia
+Labiaplasty (or Vaginal Cosmetic Surgery) is the Reduction and Beautification of the Labia

 Labiaplasty is an aesthetic procedure used to reshape and transform the appearance of the labia minora (small inner lips) or the labia majora (larger outer lips).
 Labiaplasty is performed to remove excess skin or to correct misshapenness or irregularities.
 Large labia can cause discomfort during sexual intercourse, cause friction while exercising or make it uncomfortable to wear swimsuits.
 Labia reduction will transform the shape of the labia and achieve symmetry.
 Both procedures typically take about 60 minutes and can be done under general anesthesia or a local anesthesia with some sedation.
 The recovery period is relatively short and most patients can return to work in 3-4 days.
 Sexual activity can be usually be resumed in 6-8 weeks.

 Why Choose Cherokee Women’s Health for Vaginal Rejuvenation?